 If the full committee votes to approve the bill, it is reported to the floor of the House or Senate, and the majority party leadership decides when to place the bill on the calendar for consideration.
 If a bill is particularly pressing, it may be considered right away.
 Others may wait for months or never be scheduled at all.

 When the bill comes up for consideration, the House has a very structured debate process.
 Each member who wishes to speak only has a few minutes, and the number and kind of amendments are usually limited.
 In the Senate, debate on most bills is unlimited — Senators may speak to issues other than the bill under consideration during their speeches, and any amendment can be introduced.
 Senators can use this to filibuster bills under consideration, a procedure by which a Senator delays a vote on a bill — and by extension its passage — by refusing to stand down.
 A supermajority of 60 Senators can break a filibuster by invoking cloture, or the cession of debate on the bill, and forcing a vote.
-Once debate is over, the votes of a simple majority passes the bill.
+Once debate is over, the votes of a simple majority pass the bill.

 A bill must pass both houses of Congress before it goes to the President for consideration.
 Though the Constitution requires that the two bills have the exact same wording, this rarely happens in practice.
 To bring the bills into alignment, a Conference Committee is convened, consisting of members from both chambers.
 The members of the committee produce a conference report, intended as the final version of the bill.
 Each chamber then votes again to approve the conference report.
 Depending on where the bill originated, the final text is then enrolled by either the Clerk of the House or the Secretary of the Senate, and presented to the Speaker of the House and the President of the Senate for their signatures.
 The bill is then sent to the President.

 When receiving a bill from Congress, the President has several options.
 If the President agrees substantially with the bill, he or she may sign it into law, and the bill is then printed in the Statutes at Large.
-If the President believes the law to be bad policy, he may veto it and send it back to Congress.
+If the President believes the law to be bad policy, he or she may veto it and send it back to Congress.
 Congress may override the veto with a two-thirds vote of each chamber, at which point the bill becomes law and is printed.

 There are two other options that the President may exercise.
 If Congress is in session and the President takes no action within 10 days, the bill becomes law.
 If Congress adjourns before 10 days are up and the President takes no action, then the bill dies and Congress may not vote to override.
 This is called a pocket veto, and if Congress still wants to pass the legislation, they must begin the entire process anew.